GQA: Training Generalized Multi-Query Transformer Models from Multi-Head Checkpoints: Training Stability

 \section{Training Stability}

-We find that multi-query attention can lead to training instability, in particular combined with long input tasks.
+We find that multi-query attention can lead to training instability during fine-tuning, in particular combined with long input tasks.
 We trained multiple T5-Large models with multi-query attention from scratch.
-In each case, pre-training suffered from frequent loss spikes and the final models diverged immediately on long-input tasks.
-Uptrained multi-query attention models are more stable but still display high variance, so for multi-query models on unstable tasks we report average performance over multiple runs.
-Uptrained grouped-query attention models, however, appear to be stable.
+In each case, pre-training suffered from frequent loss spikes and the final models diverged immediately when fine-tuning on long-input tasks.
+Uptrained multi-query attention models are more stable but still display high variance, so for multi-query models on unstable tasks we report average performance over three fine-tuning runs.
+Uptrained grouped-query attention models, however, appear to be stable, so we did not investigate futher on the root causes of multi-query instability.